UhOhSpiders/SoundplayRaspi/usb/p5js/README.md

 4. Your sketches draw method will be called inside of the main draw loop when its index is set.
 ```
 function draw() {
-  sketches[sketchIndex].draw(input.notes);
+  sketches[sketchIndex].draw();
 }
 ```
-4. Add an `input` argument to your class's `draw()` method and use this to drive the interactivity of your sketch.

 ## Input

+- Specify the MIDI notes all of the sketches listen for in `main.js` by passing the MIDI class an array of numbers.
+Eg:
+  `input = new MIDI([36,37,38,39,40])`
-- The `MIDI.js` implements a class which handles input from a MIDI controller using [WEB MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
+- This class handles input from a MIDI controller using [WEB MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
+- It calls the input methods listed in `BaseSketch.js` when a note is pressed or released.